Showing posts with label rogersville. Show all posts

 Adventures in a Snow Globe at the North Pole

 We ate lunch at 88 Buffet.
-I ate shrimp, fried Sweet potatoes, chicken, and Rangoon with cream cheese.
+I had shrimp, fried Sweet potatoes, chicken, and Rangoon with cream cheese.
 I did not care much for the fish.

-My plate of Shrimp, chicken, fried sweet potatoes, Sweet rolls, and
+My plate: shrimp, chicken, fried sweet potatoes, Sweet rolls, and

 Rangoon

 Ava ate a plate of fruit, jello, and Ice cream.
-Ava had been sick and she was not eating much.
+She had been sick and was not eating much.

 Rogersville Tinsel Trail